opensearch-project/project-website/_posts/2025-04-25-from-recipes-to-vectors-building-a-hybrid-search-app-with-opensearch.md

 ```

-In this case OpenSearch filters out only Desserts and then looks for the most relevant results **semantically**.
-We could also use a should query to boost desserts in the search results but not exclude them entirely (*because maybe sweet potato soup IS a dessert after all?*)
+In this case OpenSearch filters out only desserts and then looks for the most relevant results **semantically**.
+We could also use a should query to boost desserts in the search results but not exclude them entirely (*because maybe sweet potato soup IS a dessert after all?*).

 ## Summary